iveemo/skateboard-template-1.20.1/README.md

 ## Future Updates

 - Implement skateboard spawning and riding mechanics similar to boats.
-- Add more customization options for skateboards.
+- Add more customization options for skateboards, such as birch variant, dark oak variant, etc.

-## Issues and Contributions

-If you encounter any issues or have suggestions for improvements, please open an issue on the [GitHub repository](link-to-repository).
-Contributions are welcome!

 ## License

-This mod is licensed under [Your Chosen License].
+This mod is licensed under MIT.
 See the LICENSE file for more details.